dtr-org/unit-e/doc/developer-notes.md

     client may be aware of prior to entering a wallet RPC call, we must block until the wallet is caught up to the chainstate as of the RPC call's entry.
     This also makes the API much easier for RPC clients to reason about.

-- Be aware of RPC method aliases and generally avoid registering the same callback function pointer for different RPCs.

-  - *Rationale*: RPC methods registered with the same function pointer will be considered aliases and only the first method name will show up in the `help` rpc command list.

-  - *Exception*: Using RPC method aliases may be appropriate in cases where a new RPC is replacing a deprecated RPC, to avoid both RPCs confusingly showing up in the command list.